 Genesis 49:22 “Joseph is a fruitful vine, a fruitful vine near a spring,

 whose branches climb over a wall.
 23 With bitterness archers attacked him; they shot at him with hostility.
 24 But his bow remained steady, his strong arms stayed limber, because of the hand of the Mighty One of Jacob, because of the Shepherd, the Rock of Israel, 25 because of your father’s God, who helps you, because of the Almighty, who blesses you with blessings of the heavens above, blessings of the deep that lies below, blessings of the breast and womb.
 26 Your father’s blessings are greater than the blessings of the ancient mountains, than the bounty of the age-old hills.
 Let all these rest on the head of Joseph, on the brow of the prince among his brothers.
 (NIV)

 Jacob and Moses in their blessings pretty much gave it all to Joseph and his children.
 I really don’t have a lot to say about Joseph because I think every pastor has at least two Joseph sermons.
 He has all kind of types and shadows from being a type of Jesus to a picture of blessing and faithfulness in hard times.

-It is interesting that Jacob continues the “second son” being first in Genesis 48; he was a second son, Joseph is the “second son” and was placed before even Judah as noted in Genesis 48:22 and 1 Chronicles 5:2.
+It is interesting that Jacob continues the “second son” being first in Genesis 48; he was the second son, Joseph is the “second son” and was placed before even Judah as noted in Genesis 48:22 and 1 Chronicles 5:2.
 Ephraim’s children do live up to all the predictions and play important roles in Israel’s history.
-In Amos and Obadiah the children are grouped again under the name of Joseph and in Revelation 7 Manasseh is mentioned by name but Ephraim is not and instead it is the “tribe of Joseph.”
+In Amos and Obadiah the children are grouped again under the name of Joseph and in Revelation 7 Manasseh is mentioned by name but Ephraim is not and instead, it is the “tribe of Joseph.”